 Parque Natural Sierras Subbéticas

-This 320-sq-km park in the southeast of the province encompasses a set of craggy, emerald-green limestone hills pocked with caves, springs and streams, with some charmingly appealing old villages and small towns set round its periphery.
-It makes for some lovely exploring among valleys, canyons and high peaks (the highest is 1570m La Tiñosa).
+This 320-sq-km park in the southeast of Córdoba province encompasses a set of craggy, emerald-green limestone hills pocked with caves, springs and streams, with some charmingly appealing old villages and small towns set round its periphery.
+It makes for lovely exploring and good hiking among valleys, canyons and high peaks (the highest is 1570m La Tiñosa).

 Parque Natural Sierra de Grazalema

-The rugged pillar-like peaks of the Parque Natural Sierra de Grazalema rise abruptly from the plains northeast of Cádiz, revealing sheer gorges, rare firs, wild orchids and the province's highest summits against a beautifully green backdrop.
-This is the wettest part of Spain – stand aside Galicia and Cantabria, Grazalema village logs an average 2000mm annually.
+The rugged, pillar-like peaks of the Parque Natural Sierra de Grazalema rise abruptly from the plains northeast of Cádiz, revealing sheer gorges, rare firs, wild orchids and the province's highest summits, against a beautifully green backdrop at altitudes of 260m to 1648m.